-Sexual health includes pleasurable, safe sexual experiences free of coercion, discrimination and violence.
+Sexual health includes pleasurable, safe sexual experiences free from coercion, discrimination and violence.
 In the UK, many young people's experiences fall short of this.
-Of young people in further education (FE), over 50% report experience of dating or relationship violence (DRV).
-The median age for most recent non-volitional sex (NVS; sex against one's will) is 18 among men and 16 among women.
-The UK also has the highest rate of under-18 births in Western Europe, 10% of unplanned pregnancies occur among 16-18 year-olds and 16-24 year olds account for over half of chlamydia and gonorrhoea diagnoses.
-Sexually transmitted infections (STIs), unplanned teenage pregnancies and DRV are associated with adverse medical, social, educational and economic outcomes of 2013-2020 are an estimated £11.4 billion, with a further £73 billion for other government departments.
-In 2008, domestic violence was estimated to cost the UK NHS £1.73bn per year.
+Of young people in further education (FE), over 50% report experience of dating or relationship violence (DRV).2 The median age for most recent non-volitional sex (NVS; sex against one's will) is 18 among men and 16 among women.3 The UK also has the highest rate of under-18 births & in Western Europe, 421% of unplanned pregnancies occur among those aged 16-18 years5 and the 16-24 years age group accounts for over half of chlamydia and gonorrhoea diagnoses.
+Sexually transmitted infections (STIs), unplanned teenage pregnancies and DRV are associated with adverse medical, social, educational and economic outcomes^{7-10} and costs to health and public services.
+The National Health Service (NHS) costs of STIs and for uses related to text unintended pregnancies for 2013-2020 are an estimated £11.4 billion, with a further £73 billion for other government departments.
+11 In 2008, domestic violence was estimated to cost the UK NHS £1.73 billion per year.
+12

 Reducing STIs and unplanned pregnancies among young people is a priority for governments internationally.
-13-18 The UK government and WHO have called for new approaches that also address NVS among young people.
+13-18 The UK government 19 and WHO20 have called for new approaches that also address NVS among young people.
 Systematic reviews suggest that comprehensive interventions combining sexual health knowledge, contraception availability and broader youth development are most effective at improving sexual health outcomes and preventing teenage conceptions.
-21-23 Cochrane and Campbell reviews and NICE guidance recommend further research on multi-component interventions which tend to be more cost-effective and are less likely to generate inequalities.
+21-23 Cochrane and Campbell reviews 24 25 and the National Institute for Health and Care Excellence guidance26 recommend further research on multicomponent interventions which tend to be more cost-effective27 and are less likely to generate socioeconomic inequalities.28

-Further education settings, which primarily serve 16-19-year-olds, provide an optimal setting for such work.
-In England, 1.2 million 16-18 year olds study in FE settings with increasing participation across all social groups.
-Heterogeneous settings with a transient student population, FE sites vary considerably in size, number and type of students, and in the range of programmes and services offered.
-Significant amounts of normalized gender-based harassment and DRV go unchallenged within educational environments, including FE.
-Although there is strong evidence for a comprehensive, 'health promoting schools' approach there is limited evidence on its application for sexual health in FE settings.
+FE settings, akin to technical and FE colleges in Australia and community colleges in the USA, primarily serve the age group of 16-19 years.
+Socioeconomically diverse and of a broader age range than in university settings, FE provides an optimal setting for intervention work.
+In England, 1.2 million people aged 16-18 years study in FE settings with increasing participation across all social groups.29 Heterogeneous settings with a transient student population, FE sites vary considerably in size, number and type of students, and in the range of programmes and services offered.
+Significant amounts of normalised gender-based harassment and DRV go unchallenged within educational environments, including FE.
+2 30 Although there is strong evidence for a comprehensive, 'health promoting schools' approach, 31 32 there is limited evidence on its application for sexual health in FE settings.